Everything to know about the Oscars

 On Feb.
 21, the producers announced that "Wonder Woman" star Gal Gadot and "Star Wars" actor Mark Hamill will also take the stage.
 Hamill's "The Last Jedi" co-stars Oscar Isaac and Kelly Marie Tran will also be presenters.

-Armie Hammer, Lin-Manuel Miranda, Gina Rodriguez and Zendaya have also been booked as presenters.
+Armie Hammer, Lin-Manuel Miranda, Gina Rodriguez and Zendaya have been booked as presenters too.

 The show's producers announced additional presenters on Feb.
 27.